Tornado outbreak sequence of May 3–11, 2003: Jackson–Lexington, Tennessee

-The tornado touched down in the southwest part of Madison County, Tennessee, near Denmark and tracked east through the downtown section of Jackson.
+This violent tornado touched down in the southwest part of Madison County, Tennessee, near Denmark and tracked east through the downtown section of Jackson.
 The tornado continued to move east and eventually crossed into Henderson county.
 Nine people were killed in mobile homes between Denmark and Jackson and two other persons were killed in an apartment complex in Jackson.

 In Jackson, countless buildings were destroyed, particularly in downtown Jackson.
 St. Luke Episcopal Church, one of the oldest churches in Tennessee built in 1844, was destroyed.
 The Carl Perkins Civic Center, Tennessee Supreme Court Building, the downtown Jackson Post Office and National Guard Armory were damaged.
 Also damaged was the Procter & Gamble factory where Pringles Potato Chips are made and a Coca-Cola bottling plant was also damaged.
 Denmark Elementary School and Jackson Middle School were destroyed and 24 other schools in the county were damaged.
 The tornado caused severe damage to the local power and water utilities across the county.
 One of eight stone balls that were set up to commemorate the eight fatalities from the Jackson tornado of January 17, 1999 was blown across a street.

 The tornado then produced substantial damage to the city of Jackson continued into Henderson county and moved through the city of Lexington.
 Thirty-six homes were destroyed and nearly 1,000 homes were damaged.
 Seven commercial buildings were destroyed and another 73 were damaged including the Everett Horn Library.

-Oklahoma City, Oklahoma
+Moore–Oklahoma City–Choctaw, Oklahoma

-Four years after an F5 tornado caused incredible damage across much of the Oklahoma City metropolitan area during the 1999 Oklahoma tornado outbreak, another strong tornado affected the area.
+Four years after an F5 tornado caused incredible damage across much of the Oklahoma City metropolitan area during the 1999 Oklahoma tornado outbreak, this strong and impactful tornado affected the area.
 The storm responsible for the tornado developed across Grady County during the mid-afternoon hours and produced a weak tornado near Newcastle and west of Moore.
 Just after 5:00 pm, a new tornado touched down on the west side of Moore west of Interstate 35 and moved east northeast across the city; the tornado proceeded to cause damage across southeastern sections of Oklahoma City, including Tinker Air Force Base near Interstate 40, and also near Midwest City and Choctaw.
 Despite extensive damage along the path, no fatalities were caused by the tornado, although dozens of injuries were reported across Cleveland and Oklahoma Counties.